e404/htaccess-for-nginx/README.md

 1. Install nginx (with the [Lua module](https://github.com/openresty/lua-nginx-module) if you don't already have it) and luajit.
     1. Debian: `apt-get install nginx luajit`
     1. Fedora: `yum install nginx luajit`
-1. uild and install the plugin into an appropriate directory accessible by the nginx process, e.g.,
+1. Build and install the plugin into an appropriate directory accessible by the nginx process, e.g.,
     ```bash
     luajit -b htaccess.lua /etc/nginx/lua/htaccess.lbc
     ```